moddedmc-wiki/fabric-modding-wiki/docs/blocks/index.md

 layout: homepage
 keywords:

-permalink: /items/
+permalink: /blocks/

-title: Adding Items
+title: Adding Blocks
-description: Learn how to register your own custom items; food, tools, armor and weapons.
+description: Learn how to register your own custom blocks with logic via block entities.

 buttons:
     # - content: About